easycoder/easycoder.github.io/resources/md/about.md

 By contrast, the 'script' containing ~ec~ commands goes into a special element in your HTML and it's ready for use as soon as the page loads.
 No complicated compilers, linkers, loaders or other tools are needed; you just write what you want then refresh the page to see it in action.

-If you'd like to know more we recommend you start with our /CODEX/, a combined tutorial, prorammer's playground and reference manual.
-Or you can browse the site links /SIDEBAR/.
+If you'd like to know more we recommend you start with our `Codex`, a combined tutorial, prorammer's playground and reference manual.
+You can browse the site links /SIDEBAR/.

 ## Features